Recent studies show that up to 64% of Americans drink about a cup of coffee each and every day (1).

 But why does coffee interfere with thyroid medication absorption?

-We are not 100% sure but it probably has to do with the stimulatory effect from the caffeine found within the coffee.
+We are not 100% sure but it probably has to do with the stimulatory effect of the caffeine found in the coffee.

 Caffeine, the major stimulant found within coffee, does exactly what it is supposed to.

 It stimulates your mind, it stimulates your heart, it stimulates your adrenal function, and it also stimulates your intestinal tract.

 This stimulation is the very reason why so many people love their coffee but it’s also the main reason why coffee probably inhibits thyroid medication absorption.